jenkynolasco11/simple-chat/README.md

 # Simple Chat
-A simple chat app, using socket.io
+A simple chat app, using socket.io, reactJS and express